wanghaisheng/responsive-landing-page-starter/content/blog/en/smart-marketing-with-django-rasa-nlu-and-vonage.md

 ## **Configuring Templates**

 Now that we know the pages that will be used in our app, we now need to hook up our templates to connect to our backend systems.
-We do this by using javascript and also use our APIs as our source of data.
+We do this by using JavaScript and also use our APIs as our source of data.

 ## **Assistant Page**

 This page will act as our chatbot UI page.
 This is the page users will use when talking to our chatbot and passing data.
-We will use angular to interact with our bot by sending HTTP requests to the Rasa API.
-We will then manage the response data using jquery.
+We will use Angular to interact with our bot by sending HTTP requests to the Rasa API.
+We will then manage the response data using jQuery.
 The page is designed as a chat application and all the user has to do is answer the bot's questions.

 ```html
 <script>